MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 |**Provider**|This property is **optional**.
 By default, the client libraries read the current version of the OLE DB provider from the registry. <br /><br /> Set this property only if a specific version of the data provider is required.
 Valid values include MSOLAP.\<version>, where \<version> is either 4, 5, 6 or 7.For example, MSOLAP.7 released in SQL Server 2016<br /><br /> |`Provider=MSOLAP.7` is used for connections that require the SQL Server 2016 version of the OLE DB provider for Analysis Services.|
 |**Cube**|Cube name or perspective name.
 A database can contain multiple cubes and perspectives.
 When multiple targets are possible, include the cube or perspective name on the connection string.|`Cube=SalesPerspective` shows that you can use the Cube connection string property to specify either the name of a cube or the name of a perspective.|

-## Authentication and security parameters
+## Authentication and security properties

  Azure Analysis Services and Power BI Premium use Integrated Azure Active Directory authentication (recommended), Azure Active Directory authentication with username and password, or Windows authentication.